 Up until 1765, this isn’t a big deal.
 In fact, you even enjoy it, as it gives you the chance to see other parts of the city.
 You can poke into the blacksmith shops to the loud ‘clang!’ of metal being shaped, breathe in the smell of fresh bread as it wafts out of the ovens at nearly every corner, and lose yourself in the shout of activity rumbling around the unloading ships in the harbor.
 But after 1765 and the passage of the Quartering Act, things are much different.

-The greens of the Boston Commons, which you pass every day walking to work, are littered with tents being used as temporary housing for British soldiers, and there are troops living in nearly every inn, shop, warehouse, and unused building located along your route.
+The greens of the Boston Commons, which you pass every day walking to work, are littered with tents being used as temporary housing for British troops, and there are troops living in nearly every inn, shop, warehouse, barns or other buildings located along your route.

 They parade around town and try to intimidate innocent citizens.
 You and the rest of Boston seethe with anger, ready to burst at the slightest provocation.

-Looking back, putting British troops in such close company with colonists — who were growing increasingly angry at the king and Parliament for the laws they were trying to impose — was, perhaps, one of the riskier decisions made by the crown in US history.
+Looking back, putting British soldiers in such close company with colonists — who were growing increasingly angry at the king and Parliament for the laws they were trying to impose — was, perhaps, one of the riskier decisions made by the crown in US history.

 The presence of troops stood as a harsh reminder of the authority of the British Crown, and the citizens of Boston, as well as other colonies, decided to take their frustration about this fact out on the soldiers they encountered in the streets.
 The colonists wondered why the British troops remained in North America after the French had been defeated in the French and Indian war.

-Brawls were frequent, and in 1770, there was violence in Boston when British soldiers fired into a crowd and killed several people, an event known as the Boston Massacre.
+Brawls were frequent, and in 1770, there was violence in Boston when British troops fired into a crowd and killed several people, an event known as the Boston Massacre.

 The Quartering Act was not the sole motivation for this violence and the subsequent American Revolution.
 Instead, it was only a single of the many causes that built upon one another until the colonists were left with no other option but violence and rebellion.